Pharmacy Data Breach Compensation Claims Experts

 • Non-material damage.
 This will relate to any psychological injuries that have been caused by the data breach, such as anxiety, sleeplessness or depression.

-Therefore, we’ve listed some example compensation figures that could be relevant in the table below.
+We’ve listed some example compensation figures that could be relevant for non-material damage in the table below.
 The figures are taken from a document that courts, insurers and solicitors use when valuing claims called the Judicial College Guidelines (JCG).
+It should be noted that the top figure is not from the JCG.

 As the JCG base settlements on the severity of your illness, your solicitor will need to provide evidence that demonstrates exactly how you’ve suffered.
 To do this, during the claims process, you’ll be asked to attend a local medical assessment.
 During the appointment, a medical specialist such as a psychiatrist will ask questions about the effect the data breach has had on you.
 They’ll also review any relevant medical records.
 After the appointment is over, a report will be written with the specialist’s findings and sent to your solicitor.